VIP5: Towards Multimodal Foundation Models for Recommendation: Experiments

 \section{Experiments}

-In this section, we provide the performance comparison between the MFM framework and representative approaches for different task groups.
-We conduct extensive experiments and ablation studies to explore the following research questions: \begin{itemize}[leftmargin=*,noitemsep] \item \textbf{RQ1:} Does the proposed parameter-efficient MFM framework perform well when compared with baseline methods across the three task groups?

-\item \textbf{RQ2:} When conducting parameter-efficient tuning, which parts should we insert adapters and perform finetuning?
-In addition, will different adapter reduction rates affect the performance and efficiency of MFM?

-\item \textbf{RQ3:} Does visual information play an important role in multimodal personalized prompts?
-What if we change the number of image tokens and the type of visual encoder?
+In this section, we provide the performance comparison between the VIP5 framework and representative approaches for different task groups.
+We conduct extensive experiments and ablation studies to explore the following research questions: \begin{itemize}[leftmargin=*,noitemsep] \item \textbf{RQ1:} Does the proposed parameter-efficient VIP5 framework perform well when compared with baseline methods across the three task groups? \item \textbf{RQ2:} When conducting parameter-efficient tuning, which parts should we insert adapters and perform finetuning?
+In addition, will different adapter reduction rates affect the performance and efficiency of VIP5? \item \textbf{RQ3:} Does visual information play an important role in multimodal personalized prompts?
+What if we change the number of image tokens and the type of visual encoder? \end{itemize}